 We have commenced a class action against Dr. Norman Barwin on behalf of his former patients and the children that Dr. Barwin helped conceive at his clinic, the Broadview Fertility Clinic.

-We are in the process of preparing materials for the certification of the class action.
+We are continuing to prepare materials for the certification of the class action.
 Once the action is certified as a class action, the next step will be establishing the process for the claims to be adjudicated and resolved.
-We expect the action to be certified in the first half of 2017 and hopefully the process for dealing with the claims to be in place before the end of the year.
+We expect the action to be certified in the first half of 2018 and the process for dealing with the claims to be in place shortly thereafter.

 - Problems arising from Dr. Barwin’s practice may have occurred at all points in time throughout his practice in Ontario, including the time period in which he worked at the Ottawa Hospital in the 1970s and 1980s and continuing through the time period of 1984 to 2014 when he operated his own practice at the Broadview Fertility Clinic.
 Therefore, it is important to note that anyone at any point in time who saw Dr. Barwin for assistance in conceiving a child in Ontario at either the Ottawa Hospital or at the Broadview Fertility Clinic may be affected.